mrdijk/EnergyEfficient_FL/fabric/k8s/README.md

 This seutp allows for easily configuring Kubespray with only the necessary files and saving changes in this GitHub repository for this project without interference or more manual steps to set it up in the future, etc.

-### Create the DYNAMOS cluster inventory for Kubespray
+### Create the DYNAMOS cluster inventory for Kubespray & Verify connections
+Make sure you followed the steps to configure the network from the k8s_setup.ipynb notebook, specifically the network setup to add the IP addresses.
+These IP addresses can be used in the inventory file for kubespray.

-In a Linux terminal (e.g. WSL), execute the following commands to use Kubespray to setup the Kubernetes cluster:
+In a Linux terminal (e.g. WSL), execute the following commands:
 ```sh
 # Go into the kubespray directory
 cd fabric/kubespray